cudmore/pie-analysis/video-player/readme.md

 This is a Python based video player that allows frames to be annotated.

+**Disclaimer**.
+As of November 2018, this is a work in progress and is updated daily.

 ## Screenshot

 Video files are listed in upper left.
 Annotations of current video are in upper right.
 Selecting an annotation from the list will snap the video to the frame of the annotation.